Kakarot30/WanderEarth/README.md

 ---

-## Usage
+## 🧑‍💻 Usage

-- Register a new account or log in.
+- Register a new account or log in
-- Create a new listing with an image.
+- Create a new listing with an image
-- Browse all listings, view details, and leave reviews.
+- Browse all listings, view details, and leave reviews
-- Edit or delete your own listings and reviews.
+- Edit or delete your own listings and reviews

 ---

-## Troubleshooting
+## 🛟 Troubleshooting

-- **Image upload errors:** Check your Cloudinary credentials in `.env`.
+- 🖼️ **Image upload errors:** Check your Cloudinary credentials in `.env`
-- **Database errors:** Ensure MongoDB is running and the connection string is correct.
+- 🍃 **Database errors:** Ensure MongoDB is running and the connection string is correct
-- **Port in use:** Change the port in `app.js` if 8080 is already in use.
+- 🛑 **Port in use:** Change the port in `app.js` if 8080 is already in use

 ---

-## License
+## 📄 License

 This project is for educational purposes.

 ---

-## Credits
+## 🙏 Credits

 - [Colt Steele's YelpCamp](https://www.udemy.com/course/the-web-developer-bootcamp/) inspired structure
 - [Bootstrap](https://getbootstrap.com/)